-What’s up with all these websites out there assuming that everyone works in a fucking office?
+What’s up with all these websites out there assuming that everyone works in an office?

 - Drop everything to take a walk.

 - Start exercising in the middle of your cubicle.

 - Complain about anything and everything to a Human Resources department.

 - Contemplate suicide as you stare at three walls five days a week for the rest of your fucking life.

 Who’d want to work an office job?
 Anyone who’s ever actually worked an office job will tell you how mind-numbingly painful it is.
 It’s not like an episode of The Drew Carey Show, with witty and whacky shenanigans.
 It’s more like the movie Office Space, with equipment that doesn’t work, coworkers that won’t leave you the hell alone, jerks swiping stuff from your desk, and incompetent middle management who piggybacks off the hard work of the people beneath them.
 Office Space is less like a movie and more like a documentary on working an office job.

 The worst part is, you need a college degree to obtain most office jobs.

 While this might make sense for office jobs like accounting or IT, even the most rudimentary office jobs now require a college degree.
 Do I need a degree for data entry or working the mail room or answering phones?
 Apparently, according to most of the job postings I came across.